 3.2.4 Data volumes created by earth observing and numerical prediction systems continue to grow considerably faster than the performance of telecommunications networks.
 This ever increasing flow of information poses significant challenges for processing, distribution and storage.

-3.2.5 It will therefore be ever-more challenging to share the increasing volume of data by sending it all to end users.
+3.2.5 It will therefore be ever-more challenging to manage and share the increasing volume of data by sending it all to end users.
 Instead, users may want to select the subsets that meet their needs, or execute their queries and algorithms in close proximity with the data in order to reduce the volume of information to be transferred.
 This is described as “bringing the user to the data”.
 For some services, however, timely provision of the underpinning data to the user will still remain critical, “taking the data to the user”.

 3.3 Costs